omidk414/NeuroScan/README.md

 6. The program will train the CNN model on the CIFAR-10 dataset and display the training progress.
 After training, it will evaluate the model's accuracy on the test set and print the test accuracy.

 ## Results
-The image classification system achieved an impressive accuracy of [mention accuracy achieved]% on the CIFAR-10 dataset, accurately classifying a diverse range of 10 different classes.
+The image classification system achieved an impressive accuracy of % on the CIFAR-10 dataset, accurately classifying a diverse range of 10 different classes.
 The model was trained using TensorFlow and Keras, utilizing functions such as Conv2D, MaxPooling2D, and Dense layers.
-Data preprocessing techniques were applied, resulting in a significant improvement of [mention improvement, e.g., 10% higher accuracy] compared to the baseline performance.
-Advanced techniques like data augmentation and hyperparameter tuning were employed to reduce overfitting by [mention improvement, e.g., 15%].
+Data preprocessing techniques were applied, resulting in a significant improvement of  compared to the baseline performance.
+Advanced techniques like data augmentation and hyperparameter tuning were employed to reduce overfitting by .

-## Contributing
-Contributions to this project are welcome.
-Feel free to open issues or submit pull requests.

-## License
-This project is licensed under the [MIT License](LICENSE).